Dillsburg couple en route back to America after being quarantined on a cruise ship

 “We’re allowed to have 70 pounds of luggage,” said William Smedley.
 “They said they have no overheads available.”

-The group is flying on charter planes to to Travis Air Force base in Fairfield, California.
+The group is flying on charter planes to Travis Air Force base in Fairfield, California.

 “I guess we will be having our temperature taken on the way to the plane,” said William Smedley.
 “If we have a high temperature, we won’t be allowed on the plane.”